adafruit/awesome-circuitpython/README.md

 - [Adafruit Daily, Python for microcontrollers](https://www.adafruitdaily.com/) - A weekly newsletter on MicroPython and CircuitPython, a spam-free list.
 - [Contribute to newsletter](https://github.com/adafruit/circuitpython-weekly-newsletter) - Guidelines on contributing to the newsletter.
 - [Archives of all newsletters](https://www.adafruitdaily.com/category/circuitpython/) - List of every newsletter published from the start, November 2016.
+- [Python on Hardware weekly VideoCast](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev) - The wonderful world of Python on hardware.
+Video-newsletter-podcast of all things Python and electronics.

 ## News